APTrust/preservation-services/README.md

 Or: `redis-server /usr/local/etc/redis.conf`

-Redis runs on localhost, port 6379.
+Redis runs on localhost:6379.
 By default, its DB files are in /usr/local/var/db/redis/.